Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective

-In their recent paper, \citet{GuKoenker2016} also compare their method with an alternative nonparametric Bayesian estimator featuring a Dirichlet Process (DP) prior under a set of fixed scale parameters.
+In their recent paper, \citet{GuKoenker2016} also compare their method with an alternative semiparametric Bayesian estimator featuring a Dirichlet Process (DP) prior under a set of fixed scale parameters.
 There are two major differences between their DP setup and the DPM prior used in this paper.
-First, the DPM prior provides continuous individual effect distributions, which is the case in many empirical setups.
-Second, unlike their set of fixed scale parameters, this paper incorporates a hyperprior for the scale parameter and updates it via the observed data, hence let the data choose the complexity of the mixture approximation, which can essentially be viewed as an ``automatic'' model selection.\footnote{Section \ref{sec:Simulation} shows the simulation results comparing the DP prior vs the DPM prior, where both incorporate a hyperprior for the scale parameter.}
+First, the DPM prior provides continuous individual effect distributions, which could be the case in many empirical setups.
+Second, unlike their set of fixed scale parameters, this paper incorporates a hyperprior for the scale parameter and updates it via the observed data, hence let the data choose the complexity of the mixture approximation, which can essentially be viewed as an ``automatic'' model selection.